IsaacScript/isaacscript/docs/javascript-tutorial.md

 }
 ```

 With a map, you can use all of the handy methods [shown in the MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) (listed on the left side).
+Here's an example of using the `get()` method to emulate checking for a value in a Lua table:

 ```lua
 -- Lua code